-When Harley Race retired from wrestling in the early ‘90s, he seemed to sink into a depressive state according to Vader, and couldn’t cope with not being in the spotlight anymore.
-His alcohol consumption greatly increased and so did his weight because he had stopped working out and didn’t have the physicality of wrestling anymore to keep his weight in check.
-As a manager, he would always play second fidle to whomever was at his side and Vader theorized that this made Harley feel old.
+When Harley Race retired from wrestling in the early ‘90s, he seemed to sink into a depressive state, according to Vader, and couldn’t cope with not being in the spotlight anymore.
+His alcohol consumption greatly increased, and so did his weight because he had stopped working out and didn’t have the physicality of wrestling anymore to keep his weight in check.
+As a manager, he would always play second fiddle to whoever was at his side, and Vader theorized that this made Harley feel old.
 Being a proud man, perhaps Harley was unable to handle it.

 After a terrible incident, Harley’s health and future sadly took a turn for the worse.

 Vader opened up, “After one night of drinking his sorrow away in January 1995, he crashed his car into a concrete barrier near Kansas City.
 The impact fractured his forearm and crushed his hip.
 I felt horrible that this was the end for him.
 Not only was I emotionally hurt for him, but selfishly, I knew my career would suffer as well.”

 This is when Vader finally realized that Harley had played a big part in his career, winning battles behind the scenes that helped Vader secure his position within the company when many wanted his spot and thus more money.
 “Harley was the political guy, and with him gone, I was left alone to float alone in a sea of politics where I, unfortunately, didn’t know how to swim.
 He really looked out for me when nobody else would.”